Xilinx/Vitis-AI/VART/README.md

 Click [DPUv3E for Alveo Accelerator Card with HBM](../alveo-hbm#dpuv3e-for-alveo-accelerator-card-with-hbm) to set up the Alveo Card.

 ### Running Vitis AI Examples
+Suppose you have downloaded `Vitis-AI`, entered `Vitis-AI` directory, and then started Docker.
+Thus, `VART` is located in the path of `/workspace/VART/` in the docker system.

+**`/workspace/VART/` is the path for the following example.**

+If you encounter any path errors in running examples, check to see if you follow the steps above.

 1. Download the [vitis_ai_runtime_r1.2.x_image_video.tar.gz](https://www.xilinx.com/bin/public/openDownload?filename=vitis_ai_runtime_r1.2_image_video.tar.gz) package and unzip it.
 	```
 	$cd /workspace